Requesting Digital Server Certificates

 **Please note that ALL Certificates issued from this service use a chained certificate hierarchy.
 To avoid any Intermediate CA Certificate browser errors, be sure you have installed all of the required certificates on your system.
 For more information, please visit our FAQ section.**

-How do I get an SSL for my iowa-domain system?
+How do I get a TLS for my iowa-domain system?

 There are 2 ways with which to do this.

-NOTE: Campus administrators with co-managed systems should work with their "Primary" contact in SST to facilitate with management of SSL if needed.
+NOTE: Campus administrators with co-managed systems should work with their "Primary" contact in SST to facilitate with management of TLS if needed.

 - UI departments that have no DRAO should utilize the Enterprise Account when filling out the certificate request form, using the assigned Enterprise Access Code: uiowa-1nC0m.